Hampered Nadal gets past Fritz at Wimbledon; Kyrgios next

 Up in the Centre Court stands, Nadal’s father was waving his arms, motioning to the 22-time Grand Slam champion to quit.
-Not surprisingly, perhaps, the kid didn’t listen.
-Nadal stayed out there, adjusted his service motion and his strategy — and figured out a way to win.
+Not surprisingly, perhaps, he didn’t listen.
+Nadal stayed out there, adjusted his service motion and his strategy – and figured out a way to win.

 With much of the crowd roaring and standing after Nadal’s best strokes, he twice erased one-set deficits against the 11th-seeded Fritz and emerged with 3-6, 7-5, 3-6, 7-5, 7-6 (10-4) victory Wednesday to reach his eighth semifinal at the All England Club.

+”I don’t know exactly what I have.
+It’s clear something’s not right,” said Nadal, who will get tests Thursday for an issue that first cropped up nearly a week ago but got much worse at 3-1 in the first set against Fritz. ”I’m obviously worried.”

+The other men’s semifinal is Novak Djokovic against Cam Norrie.
+The women’s semifinals Thursday are 2019 champion Simona Halep against Elena Rybakina, and Ons Jabeur against Tatjana Maria.
+Halep eliminated Amanda Anisimova 6-2, 6-4, and Rybakina defeated Ajla Tomljanovic 4-6, 6-2, 6-3.

-He got to his 38th career major semifinal by denying what would have been a first such appearance for Fritz, a 24-year-old American who defeated Nadal in the final at Indian Wells, California, in March.
+Nadal got to his 38th career major semifinal by denying what would have been a first such appearance for Fritz, who beat Nadal in the hard-court final at Indian Wells, California, in March.
 That ended a 20-match winning streak for Nadal, who was bothered that day by a painful rib injury.

-This time, the problem was a muscle in his stomach area, which had some athletic tape, as was also the case for Nadal’s fourth-round match Monday, when he declined to discuss it.
-On Wednesday, Nadal left the court with a trainer for a medical timeout while up 4-3 in the second set; Fritz paced around the baseline waiting for action to resume.
+This time, the problem was a muscle in his stomach area, which had some athletic tape.
+Nadal left the court with a trainer for a medical timeout while up 4-3 in the second set; Fritz paced around the baseline, waiting.

+A doctor gave Nadal some pills; the trainer tried to relax the muscle.

+”They can’t do much,” Nadal said. ”Nothing can be fixed when you have a thing like this.”

 He pretty much handed over the second set of what would become a 4-hour, 21-minute contest under a sky of slate clouds.
 After Fritz took the third set, his big serve got broken three times in the next.